doctrine/doctrine-laminas-hydrator/docs/en/by-value-by-reference.rst

    echo $data['foo']; // prints 'bar'

-It now only prints “bar”, which shows clearly that the getter has not been called.
+It now only prints ``bar``, which shows clearly that the getter has not been called.